rcoh/rcoh-dot-me-v2/content/posts/cache-oblivious-datastructures.md

 This approach is the orange line in the graph. it's a bit better than the blue line, but pretty similar in the limit.
 This approach use what might be called a "depth-first" layout, proceeding down each branch before continuing on to the next one.
 As an aid, I've circled consescutive groups of 4 items within the tree to get an idea of the type of blocking behavior we'll see.
 It's easy to see these blocks are a little more useful than the breadth first approach.
 If we're going down the far left branch, we'll only have to read a single block.
 But it's also easy to see the shortcomings: In a large tree, going down the far right branch will only use 1 item from each block.

 ### Recursive Block Approach
 This approach is the green line in the graph.
-In designing cache-oblivious data structures and algorithms, a divide-and-conquer strategy frequently bears fruit.
-This stems from the fact that divide an conquer algorithms naturally break the work in subproblems of increasingly smaller sizes -- one of those sizes will be close to `\(B\)` and constrain the number of blocks you need to read.
+In designing cache-oblivious data structures and algorithms, a divide and conquer strategy frequently bears fruit.
+This stems from the fact that divide and conquer algorithms naturally break the work in subproblems of increasingly smaller sizes -- one of those sizes will be close to `\(B\)` and constrain the number of blocks you need to read.
 We'll take a similar approach in laying our our cache-oblivious static BST.

 To start, split the tree at half height.
 If the height of the tree is `\(\log(N)\)`, the top section will contain `\(2^{log_2(N)/2}=\sqrt{N}\)` nodes.
 Each of the child nodes will also contain `\(\approx \sqrt{N}\)` elements.
 This splitting process is recursive -- each section of the tree is split until there are no nodes left to split.